 Studies show that the usage of certain apps continues to increase every day as more people are getting their hands on smartphones.
 In fact, 52% of the time you find a person using their phone, they are using an app like Facebook, Twitter app, or some gaming app.
 This clearly highlights the fact that the app industry is not only on the rise but is generating millions through its addiction.

 What are the Reasons for the Rise of App Industry?

 So why did the app industry explode?
 The answer is pretty simple.
 Apps provide all kinds of content to its users.
-From news to media, politics to religion, education to fun and games, pretty much everything is available in app format.
+From news to media, politics to religion, education to fun and games, business app, pretty much everything is available in app format.
 Research reveals that people don’t even feel the need to use their desktop computers or laptops anymore.
 Apps have become more usable and are more attractive to people as compared to websites.
 Hence the reason why all businesses who are flourishing or want to progress, focus on building an engaging app.

 Statistics show that the mobile app industry is generating $77 billion and up.
 You will be surprised to learn that youngsters aren’t the ones who dominate app usage.
 Instead, the most significant group of app users are the 18-24-year-old, followed by younger users and then older users.
 Research also shows that it is mostly women who use social apps like Facebook, as compared to men and children.

 The main reason people prefer apps is that they are easy to use, as well as focused and targeted.
 For example, if someone wants to shop for clothes, they can easily download the app for the brands they love.
 This becomes even easier with Progressive Web Apps, allowing them to use the app without even having to download it to their phone.
 App users will not only be informed about sales and discounts immediately, but they will also be given extra bonuses on the use of those applications.
 This targeted approach helps users to browse through whatever they need in less time and with less effort.

 9 Things You Didn’t Know About Apps, But Should